Umair-Ali369/Task-Dashboard/README.md

 Instead of only listing tasks, the application summarizes task information using **graph-based insights**, similar to real productivity and admin dashboards.

+A modern **Tasks Management Dashboard** built with **React**, designed to manage tasks efficiently with full CRUD functionality, API integration, and task status tracking.

 ---

 ## 📈 Data Visualization Overview